March Corporate Website

-A cultural institution wants to redesign its website so that users can find, understand and share information about its activities in a more logical and attractive way.
+Juan March Foundation, a cultural institution, wanted to redesign its corporate website to ensure that users could easily navigate, comprehend, and share information about the institution’s diverse activities in a more intuitive and visually appealing way.

 I led the user research process, studying insights coming from the analytics of website visits up to that point.
-Together with information gathered from email comments, preference surveys and feedback from physical visitors, I began to determine the needs of the audience.
+Together with information gathered from email comments, preference surveys, and feedback from physical visitors, I began to determine the needs and pain points of the audience.

-I created user personas to represent typical users of the institution’s events, and defined user stories and user journeys for them.
+I created user personas to represent typical users of the institution’s events and defined user stories and user journeys for them.
 I also conducted user testing, card sorting, and interviews with users, stakeholders, and developers to align with business needs and technology constraints.

 One of the problems identified was that users found it difficult to share or save for later the information about a particular event they were interested in, as they were organized in series on a single page.
 There was also the fact that the large archive of the website was not sufficiently displayed and was hidden to many users, who were unaware of its existence.